CHRISBRD/ho_test/TheoryAnswers.md

 #### What would your considerations be in regard to testing it?

-If the application included a ui the I would recommend the Cypress framework.
+If the application included a UI the I would recommend the Cypress framework.
 But for a microservice then tests written is Jest would be my recommendation.
 Testing should also be automatically triggered by your CI process.

 #### How would you go about making deployments and releases?